lsd-rs/lsd/README.md

 ## Description

-This project is a rewrite of the super [colorls](https://github.com/athityakumar/colorls) project in rust.
+This project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project but with some little differences.
+For example is written is rust and not ruby.

 ## Screenshot